OwenJRJones/PyTeen/README.md

 # PyNet
-A neural network using PyTorch to predict hand-written digits.
+PyNet - A neural network using PyTorch to predict hand-written digits.